The Bell tolls: AT&T drops the hammer at WarnerMedia

 Gibney, who also made HBO’s “Going Clear,” a documentary about Scientology, said the company excelled at picking projects and people.

-One former Time Warner veteran, who asked to remain anonymous to speak freely about a former employer, said Hollywood agents have been calling to trying to figure out who they should be dealing with on their projects.
-Plepler was their go-to guy for all things.
+One former Time Warner veteran, who asked to remain anonymous to be able to speak freely about a former employer, said Hollywood agents have been calling to trying to figure out who they should be dealing with on their projects.
+Plepler was their go-to person for all things.
 Now they know it’s Greenblatt.

 The bell tolls

-“There were countless times in the last eight years that it became more than evident that the structure that allowed for three silos wasn’t the most effective or efficient way to manage it,” said one former executive who did not wish to be named.
+“There were countless times in the last eight years that it became more than evident that the structure that allowed for three silos wasn’t the most effective or efficient way to manage it,” one former executive who did not wish to be named said.

 AT&T, which has told investors to expect $2.5 billion of cost savings, has already made a handful of subtle but notable changes.
 HBO Sports said it would drop boxing after becoming one of the most high-profile broadcasters of the sport for decades.
 AT&T shuttered two streaming services, FilmStruck and DramaFever, the latter a streaming service showing Korean dramas.